alpaka-group/llama/docs/pages/mappings.rst

 Split
 -----

-WARNING: This is an experimental feature and might completely change in the future.
+The Split mapping is a meta mapping.

-The Split mapping is a meta mapping in the sense, that it transforms the record dimension and delegates mapping to other mappings.
+It transforms the record dimension and delegates mapping to other mappings.
-Using a record coordinate, a subtree of the record dimension is selected and mapped using one mapping.
+Using a record coordinate, a tag list, or a list of record coordinates or a list of tag lists, a subtree of the record dimension is selected and mapped using one mapping.
 The remaining record dimension is mapped using a second mapping.

 .. code-block:: C++